 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-If you’re balling on a budget but still want to be entertained, Tampa is the perfect city for you.
+If you’re balling on a budget (I’ve got tips for that!) but still want to be entertained, Tampa is the perfect city for you.
 There really are a great number of free and cheap things you can do in this city without having to break the bank!

 Free Things to do in Tampa